Testing Laboratories

 - Johns Hopkins University researchers have developed a fast and accurate nanostructure-based tool for the early detection of heart attacks.
 The invention has a tiny microchip with a novel nanostructured surface that can detect heart attack biomarkers in blood within minutes.
 Heart attacks are often difficult to detect quickly because they involve tools such as electrocardiograms and lab work.
 The device developed by the Johns Hopkins team was developed for clinical settings but could be adapted for use in the field by first responders or eventually in the home.

-- The testing laboratory industry is expected to experience slower sales growth in 2024 after a softening of demand in 2023.
-The industry’s year-over-year sales growth fell to 7.7% in 2023 after posting an increase of 14.3% in 2022, according to Inforum and the Interindustry Economic Research Fund, Inc. Testing lab industry sales growth is projected to further moderate to 3.7% in 2024 and 2025, then see flat but steady average annual growth of about 4.3% through 2028, according to Inforum and the Interindustry Economic Research Fund, Inc.
+- Sales growth in the testing laboratory industry is estimated to have softened further in 2024 after a slowdown in 2023.
+The industry’s year-over-year sales growth fell to 7.7% in 2023 after posting an increase of 14.3% in 2022, according to Inforum and the Interindustry Economic Research Fund, Inc. Testing lab industry sales growth is projected to have risen 3.7% in 2024 and is projected to be flat in 2025, then see steadier average annual growth of about 4.3% through 2028, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Get A Demo